Mt. Rainier Scenic Railroad

 The Mt.
-Rainier Scenic Railroad (MRSR) formerly the Mt.
+Rainier Scenic Railroad formerly the Mt.
 Rainier Railroad and Logging Museum (MRRR), is a steam-powered heritage railroad operating in the U.S. state of Washington between Elbe and Mineral.
 The railroad travels on trackage that passes through thick forest just south of Mount Rainier.
 The depot, gift shop and ticket office are located in Elbe.
 The train travels to the Logging Museum exhibits located in Mineral.
 The MRRR runs its collection of vintage rail equipment over 7 mi of track, part of Tacoma Rail's Mountain Division.